vincehacks/ReactJS/README.md

 ### REACTJS CODECADEMY PART 2

-#### Questions:
-    1. Explain the this.function.bind(this) in the parent’s constructor
-    2. What is the className used for again
-       - To define class styles like in CSS

 #### Stateless Components Inherit From Stateful Components
   - If you want to pass a something to another component, you need to pass it in the file that gives something.
 AKA you need to have the child be rendered